stephenafamo/orchestra/README.md

         orchestra.WithShutdownTimeout(time.Second * 5),
         // With TLS makes the server use ListenAndServeTLS orchestra.WithTLS(),
+        // With Backoff adds a backoff strategy to the server orchestra.WithBackoff(backoff.NewExponentialBackOff()),
     )
     err := orchestra.PlayUntilSignal(s, os.Interrupt, syscall.SIGTERM)
     if err != nil {